Ozarks Technical Community College

 Here’s a quick comparison of how long programs typically take in Missouri:

-If you want to start working sooner, go for a certificate or diploma.
+If you want to apply for roles upon completioner, go for a certificate or diploma.
 If you want more career flexibility, an associate degree may be better.

-Getting trained as a medical assistant in Missouri can take less than a year if you choose the right certificate or diploma program.
+Getting trained as a medical assistant in Missouri can take about a year if you choose the right certificate or diploma program.
 Always pick an accredited school, make the most of your externship, and plan to get nationally certified.

 Here’s what you should do next: